PulseLine-Agent/PulseLine/README.md

 Our thanks to [speech_recognition](https://github.com/Uberi/speech_recognition), [gTTS](https://github.com/pndurette/gTTS), [pydub](https://github.com/jiaaro/pydub), and [python-dotenv](https://github.com/theskumar/python-dotenv).
 This project would not have been possible without these authors' great libraries.

+Additionally, thanks to Freepik for providing the background image of the website.

 Also a special thanks to Twilio's great [guide](twilio.com/en-us/blog/voice-ai-assistant-openai-realtime-api-python) on building a voice assistant, [Best-README-Template](https://github.com/othneildrew/Best-README-Template/tree/main), [GroqStreamChain](https://github.com/The-Data-Dilemma/GroqStreamChain/tree/main), as well as [ChatGPT](https://chatgpt.com) for helping us out when creating this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>